 Once customers start looking at products, one of our most common questions is about fitting components together such as jump rings into chain links, pierced holes, or attachment loops on jewelry findings.
 The easiest way to determine whether a jump ring will fit is to visit the product detail pages for the components you want to connect.
 Look at the "notes" section for the measurement specifications.

 You can always contact us for more information.
-But, inventory specialist Amanda says, "All of the footage chain has a 'Chain Specifications' table under the notes section that will tell you the internal diameter of the links.
-You can use a conversion chart from there to figure out what gauge jump ring will fit."
+But, all of our footage chain has a "Chain Specifications" table on their page that will tell you the internal diameter of the links.
+From there, you can use a conversion chart to figure out what gauge jump ring will fit.
 We also provide the inner diameter of attachment rings, the size of punched holes and the gauge of jump rings on the product pages for other findings.
 From there, you will need your handy jeweler's unit of measure conversion chart as a reference.
 Look for a jump ring with a gauge that is less than the inner diameter (ID) of the finding connection point.

 When you're shopping for jewelry supplies like beading wire and crimp beads, you'll need to compare the diameter of the wire with the internal diameter of the crimp.
 Keep in mind that you will pass the beading wire twice through a crimp when attaching a clasp.
 For example, .46mm Beadalon 19 requires a crimp with a 1mm internal diameter if the wire will pass twice through the crimp.